edgelesssys/constellation/docs/docs/architecture/intro.md

 # Architecture

 This section of the documentation provides a comprehensive overview of Constellation's inner workings.
-It explains the chain of trust between the different components and how they ensure robust protection for your workloads.
+It explains the chain of trust between the different components and how they ensure robust protection of your workloads.
 The main chapters include:

 - [**Protocol overview**](./overview.md): The best **starting point** for exploring the architecture documentation.
 This chapter provides an overview of Constellation's architecture and explains the underlying security protocol used to achieve confidentiality.
 - [**Key components**](./components/cli.md): This chapter outlines Constellation's key components, their main purposes, and how users interact with them.